India exported over 65 million doses of Covid vaccines to nearly 100 countries this year: PM | Business

 ''And, we have shown this spirit to the whole world during the COVID-19 global pandemic,'' he said.

-The two-day summit will have 12 sessions and over 40 national and international speakers deliberating on a range of subjects, including regulatory environment, funding for innovation, industry-academia collaboration and innovation infrastructure, according to the Prime Minister's Office (PMO).
+The two-day summit will have 12 sessions and over 40 national and international speakers will deliberate on a range of subjects, including regulatory environment, funding for innovation, industry-academia collaboration and innovation infrastructure, according to the Prime Minister's Office (PMO).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)